PeterHuberSg/StorageLib/Design.md

 Even worse is a *readonly* 1:c relationship, where the `Parent` property in the child is readonly.
 When the child gets created, immediately a parent child relationship gets established.
-Once the child should get "deleted", C# doesn't allow the reference to its parent to be changed, meaning the garbage collector can never remove that child.
+Once the child should get "deleted", C# doesn't allow the reference to its parent to be changed, meaning the parent will also keep a link to the child and the garbage collector can never remove that child.

 As a consequence, even a deleted (released) child is still part of its parent's `Children` collection.

+It makes actually sense if also not yet stored children and parents can establish relationships.
+For example the user creates some complicated objects and only once everything is set up correctly he decides if the objects should be stored or discarded.